Ficus benjamina: Description

 F. benjamina is monoecious.
 The inflorescences are spherical to egg-shaped, shiny green, and have a diameter of 1.5 cm.
 In the inflorescences are three types of flowers: male and fertile and sterile female flowers.
 The scattered, inflorescences, stalked, male flowers have free sepals and a stamen.
 Many fertile female flowers are sessile and have three or four sepals and an egg-shaped ovary.
 The more or less lateral style ends in an enlarged scar.
+Pollination of F. benjamina only occurs with a specific type of wasp that live symbiotically together.

 The ripe figs (collective fruit) are orange-red and have a diameter of 2.0 to 2.5 cm.

+The tree is treated as an ornamental bush and indoor plant in many places.
+But it is one of the best shade trees.
+It can grow to enormous size.
+Its capability of carbon sequestration is also good.

 Cultivation

-In tropical latitudes, the weeping fig makes a very large and stately tree for parks and other urban situations, such as wide roads.
-It is often cultivated for this purpose.
+In tropical, subtropical and warm temperate latitudes, the weeping fig makes a very large and stately tree for parks and other urban situations, such as wide roads.
+It is often cultivated for this purpose, such as in Bourbong Street Weeping Figs in Bundaberg, where it is heritage listed.

 F. benjamina is a very popular houseplant in temperate areas because of its elegant growth and tolerance of poor growing conditions; it does best in bright, sunny conditions, but it also tolerates considerable shade.
 It requires a moderate amount of watering in summer and only enough to keep it from drying out in the winter.
-Longer days, rather high and moderate day temperatures at night are favourable conditions for great appreciable growth in a short time.
+Longer days, rather high daytime and moderate night-time temperatures constitute favorable conditions for appreciable growth in a short time.
 It does not need to be misted.
 The plant is sensitive to cold and should be protected from strong drafts.
-When grown indoors, it can grow too large for its location and may need drastic pruning or replacing.
-F. benjamina has been shown to effectively remove gaseous formaldehyde from indoor air.
+When grown indoors, it can grow too large for its location and may need drastic pruning or replacement.
+F. benjamina has been shown effectively to remove gaseous formaldehyde from indoor air.
+F. benjamina also helps eliminate heavy metals, most commonly in urban areas.
+The plant has been used as a biomonitor in New Mexico.

-The fruit is edible, but the plant is not usually grown for its fruit.
+Figs tend to be consumed dried.
+The fruit is edible, but the species is not usually grown for its fruit.
+The leaves have been known to have pharmaceutical benefits such as anti-oxidant properties.
 The leaves are very sensitive to small changes in light.
-When it is turned around or relocated, it reacts by dropping many of its leaves and replacing them with new leaves adapted to the new light intensity.
-The plant is also sensitive to changes in environmental factors such as temperature, humidity and relocation.
+When a tree is turned around or relocated, it reacts by dropping many of its leaves and replacing them with new leaves adapted to the new light intensity.
+The plant is also sensitive to changes in other environmental factors such as temperature, humidity and relocation (citation needed).